frankframework/frank-manual/misc/LADYBUG_USER_STORIES.md

 **2030:** Given is that I am building an automated test from a report.
 As a Frank developer I want the option to base parameterized tests upon my report.
 This means that I introduce variable references in my report.
 I can create a new report by specifying values for the variables.
 I can do this for multiple possibilities to set the variables, all resulting in a new clone of the report.

 **2040:** Given is that I am building an automated test from a report.
 As a Frank developer I want the option to add a *description* to my report.
 In the description I can document what the report viewed as a test case should test.

+**2050:** Given is that I am building an automated test from a report.
+If I have done some editing and save my results, I want that all views of the report are updated automatically without the need to press a refresh button.

 # I want to re-run (test) reports to test my Frank application